 Q: At what age should a child start lessons?

-A: It depends on the instrument, their physical size and
+It depends on the instrument and the child's physical size and

 understand the correlation between the numbers on the page and

 the finger numbers.
-If he or she knows the alphabet letters A
+If he or she knows the alphabet A

-through G, that is all that is required.
+through G, that is all that's needed.
 Your child should be

-able to sit still for about 10 to 15 minutes while focusing on
+able to sit still at the piano for about 10 to 15 minutes while

 Woodwinds -- Children as young as age 5 can begin learning